ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/server-side-api/ssj-object/database/update.html.markdown

 <td width="18">
 </td>
 <td width="681">
     a regular WHERE string.
 Please see below for recommendations on how to best construct this string.
-It can be the complete WHERE clause, but you should make use of [quote()](/developers/documentation/scripting-apis/server-side-api/ssj-object/database/quote) and [quoteInto()](/developers/documentation/scripting-apis/server-side-api/ssj-object/database/quoteinto) .
+It can be the complete WHERE clause, but you should make use of <a href="/developers/documentation/scripting-apis/server-side-api/ssj-object/database/quote">quote()</a> and <a href="/developers/documentation/scripting-apis/server-side-api/ssj-object/database/quoteinto">quoteInto()</a>.

 </td>
 </tr>